 Notably, Cold Spray operates at lower temperatures, setting it apart from common technologies like laser, electron beam, or wire-arc based processes.
 This characteristic enables the deposition of components without the need for a protective atmosphere, and virtually without dimensional constraints, while also avoiding the emergence of thermal residual stresses.
 Remarkably, the efficiency of Ti-6-4 material conversion from powder to deposited form surpasses 98%.

 Impact Innovations GmbH opted to showcase their novel CSAM process by fabricating a freestanding turbojet aircraft engine fan shaft using Ti-6Al-4V material.
 The fan shaft measures 380 mm in length and boasts a maximum diameter of 223 mm.
 This construction was achieved within approximately 2 hours, boasting a deposition rate of 2.7 kg/h.
 The final machined fan shaft carries a net weight of 3.2 kg.

-The fan shaft was deposited onto a pre-machined Al alloy mandrel, which was removed after the Ti-6Al-4V deposition by chemical dissolution.
-Subsequently the fan shaft demonstrator underwent dedicated post treatment processes to achieve the desired mechanical properties followed by turning to the final outer design and creating the additional features by other conventional subtractive manufacturing processes.
+The fan shaft was deposited onto a pre-machined Al alloy mandrel.
+Subsequent to the Ti-6Al-4V deposition, the mandrel was removed through chemical dissolution.
+The fan shaft demonstrator then underwent tailored post-treatment procedures to attain the desired mechanical properties.
+Following this, the piece was turned to achieve the final outer design and supplementary features were incorporated through conventional subtractive manufacturing techniques.

-The Ti-6Al-4V alloy is typically used in marine and defence applications, for manufacturing aerospace structural parts, gas turbine components and biomedical implants and prostheses.
+The Ti-6Al-4V alloy is notably utilized in marine and defense contexts, as well as for the production of aerospace structural components, gas turbine parts, and biomedical implants and prosthetics.